nachogon1/listen_brainz_assigment/README.md

 ```

 ## Challenges
+Ingesting the data and modelling the database were the most challenging tasks.
+We tackled the problem by reading the dataset and duckdb documentation.

+Still the data ingestion could be subject to improvements.

 ## Improvements
-We could have faster ingestion times with multi batch multi process ingestion in a normal database.
+We could have faster ingestion times with multi batch, multi-process ingestion in a normal database.
 The batch size could be further optimized.
 Better validation of the data could be done.
+Better handling of the data in case of duplicates.